 If you’re considering gifting money to your children, note that the lifetime estate and gift tax exemption today (more than $12 million per person) is scheduled to fall to approximately half that amount in 2026.
 You may want to take advantage of the exemption amount now to help reduce potential estate taxes in the future.

 “A mid-year financial checkup is like maintenance work on your home or car.
 You want to make sure everything is running smoothly.”

 - Jason Stamm, wealth management practice leader at U.S. Bank

 Financial planning now looks a lot different than it might have ten or 20 years ago.
 “This is no longer an extensive, one-time only process that results in a thick financial planning document that sits on a shelf and collects dust,” says Stamm.
 “With our ability to aggregate data and the current information that can be at a client’s fingertips, a financial plan today is much more dynamic.”

 Stamm says with the technology available to clients today, the review process is much more informative and productive.
-“We’re dealing with real time information about evolving markets, new tax laws and personal changes,” according to Stamm.
+“We’re dealing with real time information about evolving markets, economic shifts and personal changes,” according to Stamm.
 With your entire financial picture readily at hand, “it turns into a much more meaningful discussion for all involved.”

-A mid-year plan review is like a check-up on your financial health.
-By accounting for all that may be going on in the markets, the broader economy, or your own life, it can help affirm that you’re doing all you can to steer your financial life in the right direction.
+By accounting for all that may be going on in the markets, the broader economy, or your own life, a mid-year financial checkup can help affirm that you’re doing all you can to steer your financial life in the right direction.

 Recommended for you